Structural Cell Biology

 Bacterial Motility and Adherence.
 The flagella and pili of many bacteria are essential for motility, adherence, biofilm formation, and are often crucial virulence factors for pathogenic species.
 For many species, the two appendages are temporally and spatially regulated and organized to work either in synchrony or alternately in order to coordinate motility and surface colonization.
 Our long-term goal is to understand 1) the structural implications of the incorporation of multiple flagellins into the flagellar filament and 2) the structural variation between pili at the macromolecular level.
 We use a number of model systems to study bacterial pathogenesis and virulence, bacterial appendage structure and function, and bacteria-bacteriophage interactions.

-Human Cells.
-We are interested in how cells regulate their function and what causes cellular dysfunction.
+Eukaryotic Cells.
+We are interested in how eukaryotic cells (Drosophila and mouse neurons, human and mouse blood cells, and a number of cell lines) regulate their function and what causes cellular dysfunction.
 The dynamic three-dimensional landscape within cells drives how macromolecules, complexes, and organelles interact to maintain cellular processes such as those associated with metabolism, cell division, and trafficking.
 To further define concepts of cell development and structural plasticity, we are investigating a number of neuron cell types.
 We use cryo-microscopy methods to study platelet cells to determine relationships that are present between known patient genetics, platelet function, and platelet structure.

 Virus Entry and Assembly.
 Enveloped viruses, such as HIV, respiratory syncytial virus (RSV), and measles virus (MeV), are human pathogens.
 Due to the significant variation in virus morphology, cryo-CLEM, cryo-FIB milling, and cryo-ET are the best technologies to use for targeting structures of interest, revealing them in intact cells, and for determining the structures at macromolecular to high-resolution.
 Our long-term goals are to understand the structural bases for 1) glycoprotein-mediated viral fusion, 2) virus replication, and 3) virus assembly and egress.